european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/_disabled/4221_digital-twin.md

 [![Digital Twin add IPFS property](/docs/4000_developers/4200_api/img/twin_ipfs_list.png){:max-width="50%"}](/docs/4000_developers/4200_api/img/twin_ipfs_list.png)

 ## 7. Add and Get entries from a list
-List entries are also stored on the IPFS servers of the evan.network and will be added to an array of elements on the Digital Twin property
+List entries are also stored on the IPFS servers of the European Public Network and will be added to an array of elements on the Digital Twin property

 ```js
 const accountId = '0xb00fbeef5a926fa150baeaf04bfd673b056ba83d';